ToguDV/FocusBro/README.md

 - 🚫 Blocks access to distracting websites (like Facebook, Twitter, YouTube, etc.)
 - 🕒 Active only during defined hours (e.g. 9 AM to 10 PM)
 - ⚡ Fast & lightweight
+- 🎯 Block specific paths or subdomains (e.g. block `youtube.com` but allow `music.youtube.com`)

 ## ✨ Coming soon

-- 🔒 Overlays the site instead of redirecting (so you don’t lose your place)
+- 🔒 Overlays the site instead of redirecting (so you don’t lose your site)
-- 🔄 Automatically removes the block after hours
 - 📆 Custom schedules per day (e.g. different times for weekends)
 - 🧠 Motivational quotes or reminders when a site is blocked
 - 📊 Usage stats (how many sites you avoided today)
-- 🎯 Block specific paths or subdomains (e.g. block `youtube.com` but allow `music.youtube.com`)
 - ☁️ Cloud sync for settings across devices

 ## 📦 Installation